MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 The number of siblings and student height represent quantitative variables.
 Because the number of siblings is a count, it is discrete.
 Height varies continuously, so it is a continuous quantitative variable.
-The last variable classifies students into two categories -- those who have and those who have not taken a statistics course -- which makes this variable categorical.</div>\EndKnitrBlock{example}
+The last variable classifies students into two categories---those who have and those who have not taken a statistics course---which makes this variable categorical.</div>\EndKnitrBlock{example}

 \index{data!stroke}